GMC investigations

 1. Interim Orders Tribunal (IOT)

 The purpose of an IOT is not to determine the facts but to examine the weight of the evidence to see ‘if it were true’ ought there to be a restriction placed on a doctor’s registration.
-Cases that go to IOT are usually those concerning allegations where there is a potentially serious risk to patient safety arising from concerns about a doctor’s clinical skills or allegations of inappropriate behaviour towards patients, their health, performance or knowledge of English.
-In addition, the public interest test which includes the maintenance and promotion of public confidence in the profession, can also necessitate an IOT when a doctor’s personal conduct unrelated to their practise of medicine, may lead to the loss of public trust in the profession, for example criminal charges unrelated to their professional practice may have been raised.
+Cases that go to IOT are usually those concerning allegations where there is a potentially serious risk to patient safety arising from concerns about a doctor’s clinical competence, their knowledge of English, their health or allegations of inappropriate behaviour towards patients.
+In addition, the public interest test, which includes the maintenance and promotion of public confidence in the profession, can also necessitate an IOT when a doctor’s personal conduct (unrelated to their practise of medicine) may lead to the loss of public trust in the profession, for example criminal charges unrelated to their professional practice.

 The purpose of an interim order is to protect the public or to maintain public confidence in the profession whilst the serious allegations are investigated.
 Cases considered by an IOT are usually heard in private.
-The IOT can impose an order of conditions/suspension for up to 18 months to allow the GMC investigation to proceed to its conclusion however the order must be reviewed within 6 months to see if it is still necessary and then after that at intervals of no more than 6 months.
-If the investigation takes longer than 18 months then the GMC can apply to the High Court or equivalent to have the order extended.
+The IOT can impose an order of conditions/suspension for up to 18 months to allow the GMC investigation to proceed to its conclusion.
+However, the order must be reviewed within six (6) months to see if it is still necessary and then after that at intervals of no more than six (6) months.
+If the investigation takes longer than 18 months, then the GMC can apply to the High Court or equivalent to have the order extended.

-A doctor is usually referred to an IOT with very little notice – typically 1-2 weeks – and it is vitally important to contact MDDUS as soon as you are notified of an IOT so suitable representation can be arranged.
+A doctor is usually referred to an IOT with very little notice – typically 1-2 weeks – and it is vitally important to contact MDDUS as soon as you are notified of an IOT so that MDDUS can look to arrange suitable representation if appropriate.

 2. MPTS hearings

-Once the case examiners have concluded, from the evidence before them, that on balance of probabilities (the civil not criminal ‘beyond reasonable doubt’ test) there is a realistic prospect of finding the doctor’s fitness to practise is impaired the case is referred to a MPTS hearing.
+Once the Case Examiners have concluded, from the evidence before them, that on the balance of probabilities (the civil, not criminal ‘beyond reasonable doubt’, test) there is a realistic prospect of finding the doctor’s fitness to practise is impaired, the case is referred to a MPTS hearing.

 The hearing has three stages: